 Anatomy of the Sacrum

-Causes of Sacral Bone Pain
+Causes of Sacral Bone Pain and Sacroiliac Joint Dysfunction

-In the persons having any vertebral column deformity, pain is a common happening in the lumbar and sacral area.
 The anomalies may be congenital or acquired.
 Pain in this situation is sudden in onset, continuous, severe in nature and felt when a load is exerted to the vertebral column.

 Sustained Physical Activity